njzwj/archivist/README.md

 [] Support Cookie for websites protected by login.

-[] Add kwargs pre-check and memo for easier use.
+[x] Add cache kwargs so no need to type every time.

 [x] Develope `mpipe`: A tool for tagging, rewriting, summarizing, and modifying stored files.